50 – 250 People – Suitable For All

 I’m looking to try some “carpet bombing” of officers by giving the late turn a set of cakes for briefing simply for arriving at work and gratitude notes to my officers for the help the provide me.
 I’m hoping this will start an interest in what’s “wrong” with me providing a platform for Inner armour to be discussed.
 Additionally I get the benefit as well seeing them happier.

 SERGEANT LLEWELLYN HOLMES | APS 75583 | ESSEX POLICE

 Positive Psychology and Positive Education: The Passmores Experience

-Article by previous New Zealand headmaster and author for The Guardian, The TES & The Telegraph detailing the training by Inner Armour on: Friday 14th September, Saturday 15th September, Friday 21st September & Saturday 22nd September
+Article by previous New Zealand headmaster and author in the TES detailing the training by Inner Armour on: Friday 14th September, Saturday 15th September, Friday 21st September & Saturday 22nd September

 Passmores Academy, Traceys Road, Harlow, CM18 6JH [UK]

 KEYWORDS: Well-being, Positive psychology, education, teacher training.